FlorianPatzer/symp_base/README.md

 ### 1.2 Information about the containers

 #### VSFTP Server:
+    - PASSIVE mode doesn't work/is hard to configure in the k8s cluster, because of firewall issues
+    - Therefore only connections in ACTIVE mode are accepted
     - Anonymous connections are enabled
     - Upload are allowed in the /upload directory
     - Connection is SSL encrypted with a self signed certificate